Last Updated on January 21, 2022 by Jim Ferri

 Certain buildings and sights become emblems of a country.
 In Rome it’s the Colosseo, in Paris La Tour Eiffel and in London Big Ben.
 In Berlin the signature attraction is Brandenburger Tor.

 Built in 1791 as one of the gates of the city, the 12-columned triumphal arch links the stylish Unter den Linden with the popular Tiergarten city park.
 Over the past two centuries numerous notables – including Prussian emperors, Napoleon and Hitler – marched through it.
 Following World War II it was walled into the Russian sector of the divided Berlin.
 Now, with the wall gone, it once again stands in all its triumphal splendor.
+It is certainly one of the top places to visit in the city.

 One of the Don’t Miss Things to See in Berlin: The Berlin Wall